kingkreation/Projectgrp1/README.md

 Built for learning purposes only – not for production or commercial use.

 ---
-Made with ❤️ by FD Group 1 – BeTechified
+Made with ❤️ by FrontEnd Developement Group 1 – BeTechified
 ```